 Newborn Session Information

 Welcome to parenthood!
 Whether this is your first baby (or just your first experience with newborn photography), here is some general information about newborn photography and the sessions I offer.
-All sessions are done in my studio located in East Berlin.
+All sessions are done in my studio located in East Berlin and almost all of my newborn sessions are done weekdays at 3pm.

 When should I contact you for a newborn session?